stellar/hackathon-get-started/README.md

 [**Stellar Overview Course**](https://www.lumenauts.com/courses/stellar-overview-course) - Lumenauts.com has put together a 30 minute video course covering the *basics* of many Stellar related topics.
 The course includes info about the network, the ledger, assets, anchors, the decentralized exchange, and more.

+## Developer Resources

+[**Stellar Developer Portal**](https://www.stellar.org/developers/) - Quickest way to find documentation, Stellar SDKs, and other relevant software.

+[**Horizon Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot over the next 24 hours.
+Here's an overview of Horizon endpoints and how to use them.

+[**JavaScript Stellar SDK**](https://github.com/stellar/js-stellar-sdk) - Here's the Github repo for the JS Stellar SDK.
+It contains some documentation and reference examples that should help you get started.

 ## Projects Building on Stellar

 If you need some inspiration, here's a handful of unique projects being built on Stellar.